 In the beginning, I did touch the topic of photos, let’s stick to it a little more.
 Thanks to the infinimillions (inifite millions that is!) photos pre, thru and post wedding, you will be able to look at yourself from all possible angles, notice all your expressions and get to understand your-physical-self much better.
-Considering you are seldom alone in those photos, they may also evoke the feeling of being a little more self-conscious which could be a tad uncheerful.
+Considering you are seldom alone in those photos, they may also evoke the feeling of being a little more self-conscious which could be a tad upsetting.
 If you get married to a slim girl (slim on societal scale!) you might feel the need to lose 5 kilos.
 If you marry a girl who is fair (again, fair on societal scale!) you may, all of a sudden, feel 3 shades darker!
 But come on, we are men, are we supposed to care if we gain 5 kilos or go 3 shades darker?
 I leave that to you…

 Relatives.
 They have all of a sudden doubled.
-As if you already didn’t have enough!
+As if you didn’t already have enough!
 You may also realize how the topic of marriage has been added in their vast knowledge-base of the topics they can ‘advise’ you on (based on their unquestionable experience and expertise!)

 Friends!
-Well while some of your female friends may randomly disappear, some new random females may appear in lieu.
+Well, while some of your female friends may randomly disappear, some new random females may appear in lieu.
 They call you jiju!
-It could be a little odd at first, considering how someone meeting you for the first time is already a ‘relative’ (‘saali’ to be precise) but you will eventually get used to it.
+It could be a little odd at first, considering how someone meeting you for the first time is already a ‘relative’ (‘saali‘ to be precise) but you will eventually get used to it.
 Oh and at this point your ex is also stalking your and your wife’s social profiles.
 Also, your ex’s current significant-other might be doing the same thing.
-For reasons too complex and out of the purview of this blog let’s leave that there.
+For reasons too complex and out of the purview of this blog let’s leave that there

 Now let’s talk about how “you’ve changed” after marriage.
-So from your friends to your colleagues to your neighbors to the random people you see at the traffic signal, everyone will have one common thing to tell you – “shaadi ke baad to tu pura badal gaya hai…” You might have not changed a single bit but the teasing will go on for a few months and may be as silly as,
+From your friends to your colleagues to your neighbors to the random people you see at the traffic signal, everyone will have one common thing to tell you – “shaadi ke baad to tu pura badal gaya hai…” You might have not changed a single bit but the teasing will go on for a few months and may be as silly as,

 - Shaadi ke baad tu pani bahut zyada pine lag gaya hai